couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 ## Security

-By default the template opens 8091 and 4984 to internet traffic.
-You may want to consider closing these.
+The template automatically sets up a username and password for the Couchbase Web Administrator.
+By default the template opens 8091 to internet traffic.
+You may want to consider closing this.

 The template does not currently configure SSL.
 We recommend setting it up for production applications.

+These templates open Sync Gateway access to the internet over ports 4984 and 4985.
+We typically recommend securing the admin interface for access from `127.0.0.1` only.
+That can be done by editing the `/home/sync_gateway/sync_gateway.json` file.